Mohawk people: Beaver Wars

 During their alliance, the Mohawks allowed Dutch Protestant missionary Johannes Megapolensis to come into their communities and teach the Christian message.
-He operated from the Fort Nassau area for about six years, writing a record in 1644 of his observations of the Mohawks, their language (which he learned), and their culture.
+He operated from the Fort Nassau area for about six years, writing a record in 1644 of his observations of the Mohawk, their language (which he learned), and their culture.
 While he noted their ritual of torture of captives, he recognized that their society had few other killings, especially compared to the Netherlands of that period.

 The trading relations between the Mohawk and Dutch helped them maintain peace even during the periods of Kieft's War and the Esopus Wars, when the Dutch fought localized battles with other native peoples.
 In addition, Dutch trade partners equipped the Mohawk with guns to fight against other First Nations who were allied with the French, including the Ojibwe, Huron-Wendat, and Algonquin.
-In 1645 the Mohawk made peace for a time with the French, who were trying to keep a piece of the fur trade.
+In 1645, the Mohawk made peace for a time with the French, who were trying to keep a piece of the fur trade.

 During the Pequot War (1634–1638), the Pequot and other Algonquian Indians of coastal New England sought an alliance with the Mohawks against English colonists of that region.
 Disrupted by their losses to smallpox, the Mohawks refused the alliance.
 They killed the Pequot sachem Sassacus who had come to them for refuge, and returned part of his remains to the English governor of Connecticut, John Winthrop, as proof of his death.

-In the winter of 1651, the Mohawks attacked on the southeast and overwhelmed the Algonquian in the coastal areas.
+In the winter of 1651, the Mohawk attacked on the southeast and overwhelmed the Algonquian in the coastal areas.
 They took between 500 and 600 captives.
 In 1664, the Pequot of New England killed a Mohawk ambassador, starting a war that resulted in the destruction of the Pequot, as the English and their allies in New England entered the conflict, trying to suppress the Native Americans in the region.
 The Mohawk also attacked other members of the Pequot confederacy, in a war that lasted until 1671.

-In 1666, the French attacked the Mohawks in the central New York area, burning the three Mohawk villages south of the river and their stored food supply.
+In 1666, the French attacked the Mohawk in the central New York area, burning the three Mohawk villages south of the river and their stored food supply.
 One of the conditions of the peace was that the Mohawk accept Jesuit missionaries.
 Beginning in 1669, missionaries attempted to convert Mohawks to Christianity, operating a mission in Ossernenon 9 miles west of present-day Auriesville, New York until 1684, when the Mohawks destroyed it, killing several priests.